Articles

 If you're lucky enough to get a handful of your top-performing partners on a call, pay particular attention to identifying the qualities and personality traits that make them ideal.
 This will make it easier to seek out other partners in the future who fit the profile.

-Next you’ll want to boil down your research into a concise summary.
+Next, you’ll want to boil down your research into a concise, personas based summary.
 Having a clean, easy, readable document will help you remember important insights and consistently apply them throughout the partner journey.
 Communicating your findings clearly is also helpful for distributing your partner personas throughout your organization.
-Your summary can be many different formats, but slide decks tend to work nicely.

 For each persona, include a concise summary of: